IvoVellekoop/openwfs/docs/source/core.rst

 Actuators
 ---------
 Actuators are devices that *move* things in the setup.
 This can be literal, such as moving a translation stage, or a virtual movement, like an SLM that takes time to switch to a different phase pattern.
-All actuators and derive from the common :class:`.Actuator` base class.
+All actuators are derived from the common :class:`.Actuator` base class.
 Actuators have no additional methods or properties other than those in the :class:`.Device` base class.

 Units and metadata
 ----------------------------------